^

 • Margarine

-To facilitate the work of the pancreas, it is recommended to switch to a fractional diet (up to 6 times a day with a dose of not more than 200 g).
-Products from cereals and porridge with pre-diabetes (except rice) is best used in the morning, fruits - in the morning, protein foods - in the lunch and evening.
+To facilitate the work of the pancreas, it is recommended to switch to fractional meals (up to 6 times a day with a portion of no more than 200 g).
+Products from cereals and porridge for prediabetes (except rice) are best consumed in the morning, fruits - in the first half of the day, protein foods - at lunch and in the evening.

-Dried fruits with pre-diabetes are not prohibited products, however, they are not used in large quantities.
+Dried fruits are not prohibited products for prediabetes, but you should still not consume them in large quantities.

 The iLive portal does not provide medical advice, diagnosis or treatment.